volkadav/javadicebot/README.txt

         channel: somechannel
         nick: dicebot
         adminpassword: somepassword
+        antifloodthreshold: 30

         (note, '#' is a comment char, so omit it from the channel name; dicebot will automatically
          prepend '#' to the given channel name)

-        server, channel and adminpassword are required.  if nick is omitted, "dicebot" will be used.
+        server, channel and adminpassword are required.  if nick is omitted, "dicebot" will be used. if antifloodthreshold is omitted, 20 will be used (this is the number such that dice count over it will be prevented from using verbose rolling).

     2) java -jar dicebot.jar